-Tip Problem Solution • The port may be improperly configured, or the port may be in a "blocking" Use the switch console to see if the port is part of a dynamic trunk (through the LACP feature) or to see if Spanning Tree is enabled on the switch, and to see if the port may have been put into a "blocking" state by those features.
-The show lacp command displays the port status for the LACP feature; the show spanning-tree command displays the port status for Spanning Tree. state by the normal operation Also check the Port Status screen using the show interfaces command to see if the port has been configured as "disabled". of the Spanning Tree, LACP, or Other switch features that may affect the port operation include VLANs and IGMP.
+Tip Problem Solution Ø The port may be improperly configured, or the portmay be in a "blocking" state by the normal operation Use the switch console to see if the port is part of a dynamic trunk (through the LACP feature) or to see if Spanning Tree is enabled on the switch, and to see if the port may have been put into a "blocking" state by those features.
+The show lacp command displays the port status for the LACP feature; the show spanning-tree command displays the port status for Spanning Tree.
+Also check the Port Status screen using the show interfaces command to see if the port has been configured as "disabled". of the Spanning Tree, LACP, or Other switch features that may affect the port operation include VLANs and IGMP.
 Use the switch console to see how the port is configured for these features.
 IGMP features.
-For software troubleshooting tips, see the chapter "Troubleshooting" in the Management and Configuration Guide , which is on the Documentation CD-ROM that came with your switch.
+For software troubleshooting tips, see the chapter "Troubleshooting" in the Management and Configuration Guide , which is available on the ProCurve Web site www.procurve.com.
 Make sure also, that the device at the other end of the connection is indicating a good link to the switch.
 If it is not, the problem may be with the cabling between the devices or the connectors on the cable.
 8 RPS is connected but has experienced a fault.
-Refer to the EPS/RPS documentation.
+Refer to the RPS documentation.